AnthonyTC89/react-rails-events/README.md

 The purpose is to get:
 - A real-world-like project, built with business specifications.
-- You will get feedback about the achievement of technical and soft skills.
+- Get feedback about the achievement of technical and soft skills.

 The following are actions that can be done on the application.
   1. Create an Account and Login in to the App.